One of the early signs of autism in toddlers includes not being able to show warmth or joy.

 - Show stereotypic behaviors such as rocking, swaying, twirling their fingers, hand flapping, and walking on toes for an extended period of time

-- Show interest in only one object or activity
+- Show interest in only one object, sound or activity

 - Sensitivity to sound, textures, smell, light, or touch; they might get very upset when these things are not to their liking

 - Looks at objects at odd angles